jarrodBrandreth/fooCoding-module-databases/Week2/MAKEME.md

 	* Each item can be marked completed.
 	* There could be reminders for some items.

-- Draw an Entity Relationship Diagram for the database of the ToDo App.
+- Create the database schema for this application, and draw an Entity Relationship Diagram for the database of the ToDo App.

 Read about Entity-relationship diagrams on the Internet E.g. [here] (https://www.lucidchart.com/pages/er-diagrams)